dhstudents/angular-dh-assaf/src/readme-ii.md

    { path: 'about', component: AboutComponent },
    { path: 'help', component: HelpComponent },
 ]
-11. try it manuali: localhost:4200/home localhost:4200/about
+11. try it manually: localhost:4200/home localhost:4200/about ext.
-12. use <a> with routerLink instead of href
+12. try to use regular links : not working!!!!!!!! shows #
+13. change href to : href="home" href="about ext.
+14. use marquee in header component to show the problem
+15. change href with routerLink !!!!!!!